Labs64/NetLicensing-Gateway/README.md

 ## Contributors

-New connectors' integrations as community implementation are highly appreciated and welcome.
+New integrations (eCommerce connectors) as community implementation are highly appreciated and welcome.
 Please refer to the [contributing instructions](CONTRIBUTING.md).

 ## Bugs and Feedback